Rampjaar: Foreign affairs

-An English attempt to take over Dutch trade and colonies led to the Second Anglo-Dutch War.
+English attacks on Dutch trade and colonies led to the Second Anglo-Dutch War.
 After the previous war Johan de Witt had supervised the expansion and improvement of the Dutch navy at the cost of neglecting the Dutch army.
-With the new fleet and the help of France, with whom they had allied again, the Dutch ultimately defeated the English at sea through the Raid on the Medway and put pressure on the English ally Münster.
+With the new fleet and the help of France, with whom they had allied again, the Dutch won a series of victories, culminating on the raid on the Medway, and put pressure on the English ally Münster.
 First Münster and then England were forced to make peace.
 While France had helped to put pressure on England and Münster they had not committed a major part of their army or fleet.
 After the death of Philip IV, Louis XIV claimed part of the inheritance for his wife.
 According to local law in parts of the Spanish Netherlands daughters of an earlier marriage took precedence before the sons of a later marriage.
 The way Louis XIV explained this, Maria Theresa, daughter of the first marriage of Philip IV, should inherit the Spanish Netherlands because Philip's son, Charles II was from Philip's second marriage.
 This went against the interests of the Dutch Republic, who preferred having a weak state as their neighbour to the south.

-Because of this, Johan de Witt allied with the defeated English and Sweden, who had an army nearby in Germany, forming the Triple Alliance.
+Because of this, Johan de Witt allied with England and Sweden, who had an army nearby in Germany, forming the Triple Alliance.
 In secret clauses of the treaty they agreed to use force if Louis XIV would not come to terms with Spain.